5 Differences Between Fulfillment by Amazon and Seller Fulfilled Prime

 As the name suggests, Fulfillment by Amazon means your inventory is completely fulfilled by Amazon.
 They take care of it all.
 You send a portion of your inventory to Amazon’s fulfillment centers, where it’s stored until a customer decides to buy it.
-Amazon then picks, packs and ships the items to your customers, while you sit back and profit (in theory — see my next point).
+Amazon then picks, packs and ships the items to your customers, while you sit back and profit (in theory — see our next point).

 With Seller Fulfilled Prime, fulfillment is in your hands.
-Customers will purchase through Amazon Prime as usual, but your company ships the items directly, with no intervention from Amazon.
+Customers will purchase through Amazon Prime as usual, but your company ships the items directly with no intervention from Amazon.
 You use the Amazon Prime brand name and shipping rules, but it’s up to you to pick, pack and ship to your customers.

-So what’s the catch with SFP?
+So … what’s the catch with SFP?

-“Sit back and profit,” I said.
-“This is too good to be true,” you thought – and if poorly managed, you may be right.
+Sit back and profit, we said.
+This is too good to be true, you thought.
+If poorly managed, you may be right.

-In all fairness to Amazon, they do everything for you, so you can expect them to ask for something in return.
+In all fairness to Amazon, they do everything for you.
+So you can expect them to ask for something in return.
 Of course, that comes at a cost.

 The storage of your inventory is another area that highlights the differences between these two Prime programs.

 Fulfillment by Amazon is a compelling proposition for retailers selling strictly on Amazon.
-But for the rest of us, we choose to sell on as many sales channels as possible — why?
+But for the rest of us, we choose to sell on as many sales channels as possible.
+Why?
 Because multichannel customers are more profitable!
 Of course, you could use Amazon’s multichannel fulfillment services, but then you lose control of your precious inventory.